-FixYour PURE used to stabilize the image.
+TUNE is used to stabilize the image.
 An untuned image can be seen as sideways instability or "swimming".
-The TUNE function has no effect in VIDEO mode.
+The TUNE function has no effect in VIDEO mode and has been disabled.

-THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES FREQUENCY is provided in order to adjust to special graphic cards that are not in the compatibility list.
-Generally, an incorrect frequency setting can be observed as an image too wide or too narrow, combined with vertical, unstable bands.
-POSITION.
-Due to minor variations in graphic cards, the horizontal and vertical position may need adjustment.
-Select POSITION, then press LEFT and use the trackball.
+FREQUENCY is provided in order to adjust to special graphic cards that are not automatically recognised by the projector.
+Generally, an incorrect FixYourrequency setting can be observed as an image too wide or too narrow, combined with vertical, unstable bands.